gjwgit/azanomaly/README.md

 data.

 A free Azure subscription allowing up to 20,000 calls per month is available from https://azure.microsoft.com/free/.
-Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Anomaly Detection.
+After subscribing visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Anomaly Detection.
 Once created you can access the web API subscription key and endpoint from the portal.
 This will be prompted for in the demo.

 Please note that this is *closed source software* which limits your freedoms and has no guarantee of ongoing availability.